 - Amylose is a “linear chain polymer,” meaning it has a straight chemical form.
 In contrast, amylopectin is a ” branched-chain polymer ” with a more complex chemical structure.

 - Amylose is soluble in hot water and will not swell or become a gel.
 On the other hand, amylopectin is not as soluble in hot water and tends to thicken and gel.

 - Amylose is not soluble in cold water, while amylopectin can dissolve in cold water.

 - Amylose is resistant to starch, whereas amylopectin is more easily digested since it is easily broken down into glucose.

 - Both amylose and amylopectin are compounds that are formed exclusively by plants.

 - Rice with high amylose content is very firm and tends to separate easily, while rice with high amylopectin content is sticky and soft.

 - Amylose stores a large amount of energy, while amylopectin does not store as much energy in portions per gram.

-- Amylose and amylopectin are the components of starch, which is the polysaccharide that plants use to store their energy.
+- Amylose and amylopectin are the components of starch, the polysaccharide that plants use to keep their energy.